Greece national football team: Qualifying

 To reach the 2014 World Cup in Brazil, Greece had to contend with a team on the rise in Bosnia and Herzegovina and a dangerous Slovakian side seemingly in decline since its memorable 2010 World Cup qualifying and finals performances.
 Latvia, a familiar qualification foe for Greece in its previous two major tournaments (2010 World Cup, Euro 2012), joined the fray as well.
 Ahead of those aforesaid tournaments, Bosnia twice narrowly missed out on its first major international tournament appearance due to consecutive playoff defeats at the hands of Portugal.
 No playoff would be necessary for Bosnia in 2013, as it won its qualifying group over Greece on goal difference.
 The decisive match was in Bosnia on 22 March, when Greece succumbed to three set-piece goals (two free-kick headers and one penalty miss rebound) in a 3–1 defeat.
 Greece's defense proved rigid throughout qualifying, conceding zero goals in open play.
 Four goals were allowed by Greece in ten games, the first of which was a penalty by Latvia, and yet four goals were too many for a relatively unproductive Grece attack to overcome.
 Though Greece was shut out just once, the team only managed to score 12 goals, an output Bosnia reached in its second game.

 Following group play Romania, which claimed second place over Hungary and Turkey in a group dominated by the Dutch, awaited Greece in a two-legged playoff.
-The last time the two sides met in late 2011, Romania came into Greece and dealt Fernando Santos his first defeat as Greece manager in his 18th game at the helm.
+The last time the two sides met in late 2011, Romania came into Greece and dealt Fernando Santos his first defeat as manager in his 18th game at the bench.
 Greece reversed the prior 3–1 result in their favour this time, scoring each goal through skillful one-touch passing and finishing.
 Kostas Mitroglou accounted for three of Greece's four goals in a 4–2 aggregate playoff victory, though none were actual game-winners.
 Dimitris Salpingidis notched the game winner in Athens, while the second leg finished 1–1 in Bucharest.